hortonworks/cloudbreak/authorization-common/README.md

 We are using account id in service layer heavily, but internal actor CRN doesn't have that information, so there are specific requirements for APIs which can called with internal actor:

-You should annotate controller with `@InternalReady`.
-Your method should have at least one parameter:
+Your method in the Controller class should have at least one parameter:
 - which is some kind of resource CRN -> annotate the parameter with `@TenantAwareParam`, which will extract the account id from CRN parameter and use that in lower layers
-- or it is an accound id parameter -> annotate a CRN parameter with `@AccountId` and we'll use that in lower layers
+- or it is an accound id parameter -> annotate a CRN parameter with `@AccountId` and we'll use that in lower layers.
+Please note that `@AccountId` is also a validation annotation, thus you need to place it on the API interface method's parameter.

 ### APIs without authorization